aehrc/pathling/site/docs/fhirpath/functions.md

 [ValueSet](https://hl7.org/fhir/R4/valueset.html) with the specified [url](https://hl7.org/fhir/R4/valueset-definitions.html#ValueSet.url).

+For a `CodeableConcept`, the function will return `true` if any of the codings are members of the value set.

 :::note
 The `memberOf` function is a terminology function, which means that it requires a configured